dougeby/IntuneDocs/intune/windows-enrollment-status.md

 <tr><td>Allow users to reset device if installation error occurs<td>A <b>Reset device</b> button is displayed if there is an installation failure.<td>The <b>Reset device</b> button is not displayed if there is an installation failure.
 <tr><td>Allow users to use device if installation error occurs<td>A <b>Continue anyway</b> button is displayed if there is an installation failure.<td>The <b>Continue anyway</b> button is not displayed if there is an installation failure.
 <tr><td>Show timeout error when installation takes longer than specified number of minutes<td colspan="2">Specify the number of minutes to wait for installation to complete.
 A default value of 60 minutes is entered.
-<tr><td>Show custom message when an error occurs<td>A text box is provided where you can specify a custom message to display in case of an installation error.<td>The default message is displayed: <br><b>Installation exceeded the time limit set by your organization.
-Please try again or contact your IT support person for help.<b>
+<tr><td>Show custom message when an error occurs<td>A text box is provided where you can specify a custom message to display if an installation error occurs.<td>The default message is displayed: <br><b>Installation exceeded the time limit set by your organization.
+Try again or contact your IT support person for help.<b>
-<tr><td>Allow users to collect logs about installation errors<td>If there is an installation error, a <b>Collect logs</b> button is displayed. <br>If the user clicks this button they are asked to choose a location to save the log file <b>MDMDiagReport.cab</b><td>The <b>Collect logs</b> button is not displayed if there is an installation error.
+<tr><td>Allow users to collect logs about installation errors<td>If there is an installation error, a <b>Collect logs</b> button is displayed. <br>If the user clicks this button, they are asked to choose a location to save the log file <b>MDMDiagReport.cab</b><td>The <b>Collect logs</b> button is not displayed if there is an installation error.
 <tr><td>Block device use until these required apps are installed if they are assigned to the user/device<td colspan="2">Choose <b>All</b> or <b>Selected</b>. <br><br>If <b>Selected</b> is chosen, a <b>Select apps</b> button is displayed that enables you to choose which apps must be installed prior to enabling device use.
 </table>